Thomas & Friends welcomes first character with autism

-Bruno the brake car will make his debut on the season 26 premiere of “Thomas & Friends: All Engines Go” on September 12 on Cartoon Network’s Cartoonito.
+Bruno the brake car will make his debut on the season 26 premiere of “Thomas & Friends: All Engines Go” on Sept.
+12 on Cartoon Network’s Cartoonito, WXIN reports.

 According to a release, Mattel Television crafted the character with the Autistic Self Advocacy Network (ASAN), Easterseals Southern California, and writers and spokespeople with autism, including Daniel Share-Strom and Aaron Likens.